 Current Billing |

-The dollar amounts listed in this column on both pages of your bill reflect the charges and credits applied to your bill for this billing period, from which your Net Balance Forward, Current CWLP Charges, Charges for Sewer, Sanitary and Waste and Recycling billed for the City Office of Public Works and Sangamon County Water Reclamation District Sewer, Total Current Charges and Total Balance will be calculated. |
+The charges and credits applied to your bill for this billing period, from which the Net Balance Forward, Current Charges, Charges for Sewer, Sanitary and

 Payment |

-If you made a payment on a previous month's bill that was received by CWLP prior to the current bill being issued, that payment will be reflected here as a credit (CR) and will be subtracted from your previous Billing amount. |
+If you made a payment on a previous month's bill that was received by CWLP prior to the current bill being issued, that payment will be reflected here as a Credit (CR) and will be subtracted from your previous billing amount. |

 Billing |

 This is your balance forward from the previous month.
-It will show as either a debit, credit (CR), or $0.
+It will show as either a Debit, Credit (CR), or $0.

-- If payment for your previous month's bill was not received in time to be credited to your account prior to this bill's Billing Date, or if you made only a partial payment on your previous month's bill, the amount of the balance remaining on that bill will be reflected here.
-This balance does not include charges incurred or Rebates earned during the period covered by the current bill.
+- If payment for your previous month's bill was not received in time to be credited to your account prior to this bill's Billing Date, or if you made only a partial payment on your previous month's bill,

 |